yejinannachoi/yejinannachoi.github.io/shark-tank-deal-prediction.md

 <div style="font-size:25px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Introduction</div>

 <div style="font-size:20px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Project Goal</div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;">On ABC’s Shark Tank, entrepreneurs have the opportunity to obtain investments for their growing companies from a panel of experienced investors, or sharks.
-The goal of this project is to analyze the factors that influence whether these entrepreneurs reach a deal with one of the sharks in the panel.
-Uncovering the factors that most heavily influence an entrepreneur’s success in bargaining with the sharks would allow us to predict whether a company will successfully secure a deal and consequently, offer insights into trends for emerging markets.</div>
+The goal of this project is to analyze the factors that influence whether these entrepreneurs reach a deal with one of the sharks in the panel using data from previous Shark Tank pitches.
+Uncovering the factors that most heavily influence an entrepreneur’s success in bargaining with the sharks would allow us to predict whether a company will successfully secure a deal and offer insights into trends for emerging markets.</div>

 <div style="font-size:20px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Implications</div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;">By analyzing the factors that influence successful negotiations on Shark Tank, this project provides actionable insights that benefit multiple stakeholders:</div>